 Adding multiple checkboxes to a WooCommerce product

 In the previous sections of this tutorial, we’ve added just 1 checkbox to our product page.
-But what if you’d like to display multiple in a group?
+But what if you’d like to display multiple checkboxes in a group?

 The Advanced Product Fields plugin does not limit you to 1 checkbox.
 Let’s find out how to add multiple: